-Below are the courses that will be offered, beginning January 6.
+Below are the courses that will be offered, beginning March 10.

 Spiritual Discipleship: Principles of Following Christ for Every Believer by J. Oswald Sanders

-Teachers: Dennis Emmert & Jim Hallman
+Teachers: Dennis Emmert and Jim Hallman

 As J. Oswald Sanders points out, true discipleship is more than intellectual assent to a belief in Christ; it involves the whole person and lifestyle.

 True disciples pursue their Master.
-They know that God dis watching over their faith, but they also take Scripture's command seriously: "work out your own salvation with fear and trembling, for it is God who works in you."
+They know that God is watching over their faith, but they also take Scripture's command seriously: "work out your own salvation with fear and trembling, for it is God who works in you."
 They take pains, by His power, to look more and more like Jesus.

 *Portions of the above descriptions are copied or paraphrased from published product descriptions and promotional materials.